All Episodes

 Some of the other headlines that we have to cover this morning for you at 12 minutes past the hour.

-All right, so President Trump is denying a bombshell report that claims that he told former national security advisor John Bolton to continue freezing aid Ukraine until they launch the political investigations.
+All right, so President Trump is denying a bombshell report that claims that he told former National Security Advisor John Bolton to continue freezing aid to Ukraine until they launched the political investigations he wanted.

-And I feel like with the Bolton testimony with this bombshell about the manuscript, an explosive report just out, and it could be a bombshell.
+And I feel like with the Bolton testimony or this bombshell about the manuscript, an explosive report just out and it could be a bombshell.

-Bombshell and the impeachment trial of President Trump.
+Bombshell in the impeachment trial of President Trump.

 The stunning new report about John Bolton directly contradicts Trump's defense.